AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ***Ability Score Increase.*** Increase your Intelligence or Wisdom score by 1, to a maximum of 20.

 ***Arcane Senses.*** You always have the *Detect Magic* and *Detect Thoughts* spells prepared.
 You can cast these spells each without expending a Spell Slot or requiring Verbal, Somatic, or Material components.
 Once you cast either spell in this way, you can't cast that spell in this way again until you finish a Long Rest.
 You can also cast these spells using spell slots you have of the appropriate level.
-The spells' spellcasting ability is the ability increased by this feat.
+The spells' Spellcasting Ability is the ability increased by this feat.
 Detect Thoughts also gain a bonus depending on your lineage:

 *Soratami.* When you cast *Detect Thoughts* for free with this feat, the creature you target will not know their thoughts are being read if you probe deeper, even if they succeed on the Saving Throw.